reveurmichael/stable-eureka-ollama/README.md

 # Stable Eureka
 Stable Eureka is an iterative llm-based reward designer for reinforcement learning.
 It integrates stable-baselines3, open-source LLMs and gym-based environments.
+This repo is based on [NVIDIA Eureka](https://github.com/eureka-research/Eureka/tree/main).

 ## Installation